uyuni-project/sumaform/README_ADVANCED.md

 }
 ```

+Setting the `wait_for_reposync` variable to `true` will result into sumaform waiting for reposync to finish after channels are added.

 ## Cloning channels in SUSE Manager Servers upon deployment

 Channels specified via the `channels` variable above can be automatically cloned by date at deploy time.
 This operation is typically time-intensive, thus it is disabled by default.
 In order to clone channels specified via the `channels` variable, you need to specify the cloning details in a `cloned_channels` variable according to the following syntax: